Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

+The overall order in which nodes are explored is determined by a high-level search strategy.
+We evaluate several well-known strategies, namely DFS, LDS, and BFS, which each depend on the branching and bounding networks to varying degrees.
+While DFS explores nodes with respect to their depth (deeper nodes are explored first), LDS explores nodes depending on the number of deviations from the search path recommended by the branching network.
+WBS is a best first search in which nodes with the lowest lower bound are explored first.
+In the following, we discuss each of the strategies in detail.

-\subsection{Depth first search}
+\subsubsection{Depth first search}

 Algorithm~\ref{alg:dfs} shows the depth-first DLTS approach.
-The algorithm is called with the initial configuration of the problem, stored in a node $s$, that has several properties.
-These are whether the instance is solved, $\scomplete(s)$, the current (incomplete) objective value of the node, $\scost(s)$, the depth of the node in the tree, $\sdepth(s)$, and the successor node (children) of the current node, $\ssucc(s)$.
-Furthermore, the value network query frequency $k$, the lower bound uncertainty adjustment $d$, the branch pruning adjustment parameter $p$, the maximum search depth seen so far $\maxd$, and the best objective value seen so far $\ub$ (upper bound) are passed into the algorithm.
+The algorithm is called with the start state $s_0$ of the instance, stored in a node $n$, that has several properties.
+These are whether the associated (partial-) solution is complete, $\scomplete(n)$, the current cost of the associated (partial-) solution, $\scost(n)$, the depth of the node in the tree, $\sdepth(n)$, and the successor nodes (children) of the current node, $\ssucc(n)$.
+Furthermore, the bounding network query frequency $k$, the lower bound uncertainty adjustment $d$, the branch pruning adjustment parameter $p$.
+Additionally, the upper bound $ub$ (a global value), representing the cost of the best solution found so far, is set to its initial value $\ub_{ini}$.

-The function starts by checking whether the current node is feasible and if the cost is better than the current best known cost.
+The function starts by checking whether the current node represents a complete solution and if the cost is better than the current best known cost.
 If this is the case, the upper bound is updated and the node is returned.
-Optionally, the depth of the node with the best solution found so far can be updated.
-This is useful for problems where the cost and the depth are closely linked, such as in makespan minimization, but should not be done on problems where this is not the case.
-On line~\ref{line:hlb} we compute a heuristic lower bound of the current node, but only at depths mod $k$, as querying the value network is expensive.
-We multiply the value network estimate by a factor $d$, between 0 and 1, to reduce the risk of overestimating the bound.
-This results in a weakened bound, but less likelihood of cutting off the optimal solution.
+On line~\ref{line:hlb} we compute a heuristic lower bound ($hlb$) of the current node, but only at depths mod $k$, as querying the bounding network is expensive.
+We multiply the bounding network estimate by a factor $d$, between 0 and 1, to reduce the risk of overestimating the lower bound.
+This results in a weakened heuristic lower bound, but less likelihood of cutting off the optimal solution.
 Should the cost of the current node or the heuristic lower bound exceed the current upper bound, we return the empty set and define $\scost(\emptyset) := \infty$.